 Chief Executive Officer

 Greta qualified as a nurse in 1983 and a midwife in 1987.
 She completed an MSc in Health Psychology in 1996 and PhD in Nursing in 2010.
 Greta was one of the first genetic counsellors for the Wessex Clinical Genetics Service from 1987-2007 and was part of the team who established the Association of Genetic Counsellors and Counsellors (AGNC).
 She held a joint Clinical Academic post with the University of Southampton from 2000-2005.
 From 2008-2012, she established, and then led, the National Institute of Health Research (NIHR) Hampshire and the Isle of Wight Comprehensive Local Research Network (now NIHR Wessex CRN).
 Greta joined the Florence Nightingale Foundation in 2017 as the Chief Operating Officer.
 Before this role, Greta held a joint post (2012-2017) with Portsmouth Hospitals NHS Trust (PHT) and the University of Southampton as Deputy Director of Research for PHT, Director of Clinical Academic Practice for the university and NIHR CLAHRC Wessex.
 She led the university’s clinical academic training programme for nurses, midwives and allied health professionals and was promoted to Professor for this work.
-Greta is a module lead for NIHR Clinical Research (NIIHR CRN) Advanced Leadership Programme for Clinical Research Delivery Practitioners.
 She is a Florence Nightingale Foundation Leadership Scholar (2012) and remains a very proud Registered Nurse.

 Head of Corporate Affairs